Iván Ramis: Wigan Athletic

 On 2 August 2012, Ramis signed for Wigan Athletic on a three-year contract after turning down an offer from fellow Premier League club West Ham United.
 He made his official debut on the 19th, playing the full 90 minutes in a 0–2 home loss against Chelsea and conceding the penalty that resulted in the last goal for the visitors, scored by Frank Lampard.

 Ramis scored his first competitive goal for the Latics on 25 September 2012, a thunderous 20-yard strike after picking up the ball at the half-way line in a 4–1 away victory over West Ham United in the League Cup.
 He found the net against the same opposition one month later, scoring from a left-footed volley in the 2–1 league home win.
 He contributed 16 games and two goals in his debut season, but his team suffered relegation and he also endured a long spell on the sidelines due to a knee injury.

-In late January 2015, with Wigan still in the Football League Championship, Ramis had his contract cancelled by mutual consent.
+In late January 2015, with Wigan still in the Championship, Ramis had his contract cancelled by mutual consent.

 Levante and Eibar

 Shortly after leaving Wigan, Ramis returned to his country's top flight and signed an 18-month deal with Levante UD.
-He was released in June 2015, and moved to fellow league team SD Eibar on 20 July.
+He was released in June 2015, and moved to SD Eibar in the same league on 20 July.

 On 20 July 2020, after struggling nearly the entire season with a knee injury, Ramis retired from football aged 35.